cdli-gh/annodoc/index.md

 (numeral [oblique] argument)

+Likewise for pronoinal numerals.
+Note that these can be subsequently disambiguated on grounds of morphology:

+	# Jagersma, Chap.
+9 (68)
+	# ‘This was taken away among the second ones that went.’
+	# (DP 313 2:2-3; L; 24)
+	1	2-kam-ma	2-kamma	2-ORD	4	nummod	morphologically marked LOC ignored
+	2	ĝen-na-a	ĝen-Ø-'a='a	go-NFIN-NOM=LOC	1	acl
+	4	ba-ře6	Ø-ba-ře6-Ø	VP-MM-bring-3N.S/DO	0	root

 (TBC: How is the following example to be analyzed -- this seems to be hypercorrect (!?) morphological marking to underline that it relates to *eger5* ?)

 	# Jagersma, Chap.
 4 (34)